The Sumerians

 The Sumerians, it's another name that I'm sure most people have heard of, but probably don't know actually too much about.

-Well the Sumerians may seem familiar because of course they've been credited in lots of books, usually just the first few pages when exploring history, with the invention of writing, sometimes with the invention of the wheel, with the invention of cities.
+Well, the Sumerians may seem familiar because of course they've been credited in lots of books, usually just the first few pages when exploring history, with the invention of writing, sometimes with the invention of the wheel, with the invention of cities.

 So they sit very much in people's minds, if they know anything at all, as the roots of our modern way of life.
+And so who are the Sumerians?
+When and where are we talking?

 Well, traditionally, one thinks of the Sumerians as a people who occupied the southern region of modern Iraq, ancient Mesopotamia at the head of the Persian Gulf.